erik-adelbert/aoc/2025/README.md

 `sums[i][j]=grid[i][j]+sums[i−1][j]+sums[i][j−1]−sums[i−1][j−1]`

 It lets us quickly check whether a rectangle is fully inside the polygon (i.e., all its cells are 1), or count how many cells are inside, without scanning every cell in the rectangle.
-And after doing so much preprocessing, we might as well throw everything we have at the problem —the best 2D matrix is a 1D matrix, what if `uint32`?, ... kind of things— wherever possible, and so on.
+And after doing so much preprocessing, we might as well throw everything we have at the problem —the best 2D matrix is a 1D matrix, ... kind of things— wherever possible, and so on.

-At last the resulting code runs in under `1.5ms±0.5` and the best runs are in under `1ms`.
+At last the resulting code runs in under `1.5ms±0.5` average and the best runs are in under `1ms`.

 ```bash
 ❯ best=999999999; for i in {1..100}; do t=$( (make run 2>&1 | grep -oE '[0-9]+\.[0-9]+ms' | head -1 | sed 's/ms//') ); if [ "$(echo "$t < $best" | bc)" -eq 1 ]; then best=$t; fi; done; echo "Best time: $best ms"